MarlinFirmware/MarlinDocumentation/_basics/install_rearm.md

 6. Connect a power source (12V up to 24V).

-*The Re-Arm board is meant to be 24V-capable, so if your RAMPS is up to it, you can boost the voltage for more torque and faster heating.
-There's no need to cut the diode or use a separate power supply (or so they say).
-We'll have more to report as we do more testing with this board!*
+*The Re-Arm can be powered by 10 to 30V source.
+When preparing your Ramps for 24V there's no need to cut the diode or use a separate power supply.
+I ran one at 24V for 2 months and it worked perfectly.

 # Happy Printing!